Strategic Team Alignment: The Power of a One-Pager [+Webinar]

 Each section above should concisely and succinctly capture the most important details of your next release.
-Join our upcoming webinar where I’ll go in-depth on each section and how to leverage it for your team.
+Watch our on-demand webinar where I’ll go in-depth on each section and how to leverage it for your team.

 What it can do for you

 The Product One-Pager is organized to make the Product Manager think through the purpose of the product before development begins.
 And it also asks the Product Manager to focus on the outcome of the project and not just the output.

 As you develop the story of your product, you will better communicate with people inside your company.
 You will have a story to tell that others want to hear.
 Others will begin to recognize you as a leader and a PM that is taking your company into the future—yes!

 This popular template also enables you to organize quarterly “news-making” events that will focus the development, marketing, and sales efforts around a few key messages and help Product Managers be more strategic.
 You can also modify the template to best work with your markets and products; you can leverage it to compliment the Lean Canvas and the Agile process, in general.

 Next in the series, we’ll discuss how to use the Product One-Pager process to create a lightweight, yet effective roadmap and executive review process that is more efficient than any other I have ever encountered.
 Stay tuned!